djbob0/Data-Science-Minor/README.md

 - Master branch contains all blend files

 Before any sort of a model could be created, it was upon me, to figure out what the data actually means.
-With some information from the LUMC and a paper describing the WU standard for Euler Angles in bone structures, we came up with a factsheet to describe which columns is responsible for which bone and in this bone which axes.
+With some information from the LUMC and a paper describing the WU standard for Euler Angles in bone structures, I came up with a factsheet to describe which columns is responsible for which bone and in this bone which axes.

+- factsheet
 - Description of the factsheet:

 Afterwards, the struggle began to find the best “resting position” for the armature(the skeleton).
 This basically went down through trial and error.
 I first started with only one side(right side) and if I saw movement that made sense for my eyes I tried to construct the left arm based on the right one.

 ## 3.1.2 Refining the Blender Model